UtkarshUsername/PR-Navigator/README.md

-This is not being updates now.
+This is not being updated now.

 # PR Navigator